 Recovery and Physical Therapy

-Eli attended physical therapy with Andrea Carmin, P.T., twice a week for six months at Children’s at Meridian Mark.
-He quickly developed a bond with Andrea and worked hard to build strength and flexibility in his hip.
+Eli attended physical therapy, twice a week for six months at Children’s at Meridian Mark.
+He quickly developed a bond with his physical therapist and worked hard to build strength and flexibility in his hip.

 The Clarkson family had regular follow-up appointments with Dr. Schrader, during which they would see before and after X-rays of their son’s hip.
 For the most part, they could never tell a difference.